tonitaip-2020/lyrics-scroller/README.md

-# Tools for scrolling lyrics in AE.
+# Tools for scrolling lyrics in AE

+## synchronizer.py

+Plays an audio file in terminal, during which the sung lines can be synchronized by pressing Enter.

+1. Install pre-requisites: simpleaudio (with `pip`) and ffmpeg.
+2. Run `$ python3 synchronizer.py audio.wav lyrics.txt --out aligned_lines.txt`

+## timer.py

+Adjusts **all** timings in **all** .csv lyrics files within a folder.

+1. Execute the file with Python 3, e.g. `$ python3 timer.py`

 ## scroller.jsx